+Maestro Dario Salvi leads a different ensemble for this installment of Auber opera overtures.
+The Moravian Philharmonic Orchestra has a full, yet light sound that sometimes seems to sparkle.
 And that’s a sound well-suited to Auber’s music.
 And especially these overtures.
 Auber set the standard for French opera.
-His music is elegant, refined, and sparkling.
+His music is elegant, refined, and dazzling.

 As with the other volumes, this release features some interesting programming.
 The disc starts with the Grand Overture for the Inauguration of the Londres Exposition of 1862.
 It has all the gravitas such an occasional work requires.